hubblecommerce/hubble-docs/docs/pwa/shopware/shopwareplugins.md

 directories package.json and execute npm run set-sw-plugin-config on the command line.
 After the dump has finished, restart your application.
 A complete build is not necessary since runtimeConfigs are used.

+## Payment Services
+Configured payments are listed automatically in your checkout thanks to the PaymentMethods.vue component.
+But often that's not enough, in case of payments where you have to enrich your order data with payment specific information.
+For example: A customer selects the credit card payment method.
+Nowadays most Payment Service Providers need to render an iFrame to request the credit card data and returns you an id you need to store in your order data, so you don't have to handle credit card information by yourself.

+In this case you need to:
+- Render iFrame on Credit Card select
+- Call the shop api and provide the ID received by the payment service provider (handle-payment)

+To achieve that, hubble PWA provides you some useful slots and composables.
+Just have a look in the PaymentMethods.vue and the HandlePlaceOrder.vue components to see how it works.

+## Why the place order button is missing for specific payments?
+Every payment method which is not shipped by Shopware 6 out of the box, need to render and handle the place order process on its own.
+So maybe the payment plugin you installed doesn't provide any pwa related files.

 ## Plugin skeleton example
-- /Resources
-- /app
-- /pwa
+- /Resources/app/pwa
   - /assets
   - /components
   - /composables
   - /layouts
   - /middleware
   - /pages
   - /store
   - package.json
   - pluginMapping.json